 - Informatics Nurse.

-Phar-macy is the science and technique of dispensing, preparing and reviewing drugs and providing additional clinical services.
-It is a health profession that links health sciences with phar-maceutical sciences and aims to ensure the safe, effective, and affordable use of drugs.
+Pharmacology is the science and technique of dispensing, preparing, and reviewing drugs and providing additional clinical services.
+It is a health profession that links health sciences with pharmaceutical sciences and aims to ensure the safe, effective, and affordable use of drugs.

 Most pharmacists work in a community setting, such as a retail drugstore, or a healthcare facility, such as a hospital.
 Pharmacists in community pharmacies dispense medications, counsel patients on the use of prescription and over-the-counter medications, and advise physicians about medication therapy.

-Previously known as opticians, optometrists are trained to examine the eyes, to detect defects in vision, signs of injury, ocular diseases or abnormality and problems with general health, such as high blood pressure or diabetes.
-They make a health assessment, prescribe spectacles, offer clinical advice or contact lenses and refer patients for further treatment, when necessary.
+Previously known as opticians, optometrists are trained to examine the eyes to detect defects in vision, signs of injury, ocular diseases or abnormalities, and problems with general health, such as high blood pressure or diabetes.
+They make a health assessment, prescribe spectacles, offer clinical advice or contact lenses, and refer patients for further treatment when necessary.

-Optometrists study at university for at least three years and must participate in a particular period of assessed clinical training in practice, before being deemed to have the knowledge and skills needed to be registered.
+Optometrists study at the university for at least three years and must participate in a particular period of assessed clinical training in practice before being deemed to have the knowledge and skills needed to be registered.

-Immediately one gets registered, you have the opportunity to take further qualifications and develop your interest in a specialized area of practice.
+Immediately after getting registered, you have the opportunity to pursue further qualifications and develop your interest in a specialized area of practice.

 Physiotherapy experts are called Physiotherapists.
 Physiotherapists get you involved in your recovery.

 Physiotherapists study the science of movement.
-They learn how to pinpoint an injury’s root causes.
+They learn how to pinpoint an injury’s root cause.
 Physiotherapists focus on both prevention and rehabilitation.
-Treatment can be for problems caused by injury, disease or disability.
+Treatment can be for problems caused by injury, disease, or disability.
 Here are some examples:

-- Neck and back pain caused by problems in the muscles and skeleton.
+- Neck and back pain are caused by problems in the muscles and skeleton.

 - Disability as a result of heart problems.

-I am sure if you must have carried out an x-ray before or a CAT scan, then you will probably know who the radiologist is.
+I am sure if you must have carried out an x-ray or a CAT scan before, then you will probably know who the radiologist is.

 Radiology is the medical discipline that makes use of medical imaging to diagnose and treat diseases inside the bodies of humans and animals.
 People who studied radiology and are mainly concerned with providing imaging interpretation are called Radiologists.

-Radiographers are the medical professionals challenged with operating highly specialized, state of the art scanning machines.
+Radiographers are medical professionals challenged with operating highly specialized, state-of-the art scanning machines.
 These health care professionals operate medical imaging equipment.

 9. Veterinary Medicine

 This particular course has to do with only animals.
-Veterinarians treat and take care of animals when they have an injury and when they are ill.
-They offer their services for both domesticated and wild animals.
+Veterinarians treat and take care of animals when they have an injury or are ill.
+They offer their services to both domesticated and wild animals.

-Veterinary medicine is the branch of medicine that deals with the prevention, diagnosis and treatment of disease, disorder and injury in animals.
-The scope of veterinary medicine is wide, including all animal species, both domesticated and wild, with a wide range of conditions which can affect different species.
-People who studied Veterinary medicine are called Veterinarians or Vets for short.
+Veterinary medicine is the branch of medicine that deals with the prevention, diagnosis, and treatment of disease, disorder, and injury in animals.
+The scope of veterinary medicine is wide, including all animal species, both domesticated and wild, and a wide range of conditions that can affect different species.
+People who studied Veterinary medicine are called veterinarians, or Vets for short.

 10. Human Anatomy

-This course educates a lot about humans and their bodies.
-People who study human anatomy can also work in the hospital and other places.
+This course teaches a lot about humans and their bodies.
+People who study human anatomy can also work in hospitals and other places.

-To study a medical course is a way one can be exposed to medical science and the ways a person’s lifestyle and age affect health.
-Candidates usually study biology and chemistry, and classes might teach also the philosophy behind medicine as well as ethical concerns.
-Some courses may focus on the knowledge of ailments such as heart disease and diabetes, while others cover prescription medications and the way they are designed and so on.
+Studying a medical course is a way to be exposed to medical science and the ways a person’s lifestyle and age affect health.
+Candidates usually study biology and chemistry, and classes might also teach the philosophy behind medicine as well as ethical concerns.
+Some courses may focus on the knowledge of ailments such as heart disease and diabetes, while others cover prescription medications and the way they are designed, and so on.

-Other medical courses that aren’t listed above are also very important but for the sake of the most required, we presented the top 10 medical courses to you.
-So if you intend to study any medical course, you can take a look at this article and choose the one you best flow with.
+Other medical courses that aren’t listed above are also very important, but for the sake of the most required, we presented the top 10 medical courses to you.
+So if you intend to study any medical course, you can take a look at this article and choose the one you feel most comfortable with.